Predictive energy management for hybrid electric aircraft propulsion systems: Numerical results

-In this section, the convergence and robustness properties of the proposed ADMM solver are investigated.
-Instead of solving the optimisation problem at each time step in a MPC fashion as in Section~\ref{sec:results}, we solve the problem by running only one instance of the solver in order to simplify the analysis.
-We then show that the proposed solver is robust to changes in the flight profile, aircraft parameters and dimension of the problem.
-Moreover, for conciseness we restrict the analysis to the parallel configuration, all results discussed in this section being qualitatively equivalent for the series configuration.
+We next consider the convergence and robustness properties of the proposed ADMM solver. \finaledit{Instead of solving the optimisation problem at successive time steps to derive the MPC law (as in Section~\ref{sec:results}), we consider solving only one instance of the optimisation problem in order to simplify the analysis}.
+We show that the proposed solver is robust to changes in the flight profile, aircraft parameters and problem dimension.
+The parallel configuration is considered here, all results being qualitatively equivalent for the series configuration.

-Section~\ref{sec:results} assumed fixed values for the parameters influencing convergence of the algorithm (i.e tolerances, sample rate and penalty parameter update frequency).
-To investigate the effect of changing the tolerances, Fig.~\ref{fig:convergence1} shows accuracy relative to the optimal solution (obtained by solving the problem with CVX and comparing total fuel consumption), number of iterations to completion and required computation time as a function of relative tolerance $\epsilon_\text{rel}$.
+Section~\ref{sec:results} assumed fixed values for parameters that influence convergence rate (tolerances, sample rate and penalty parameter update frequency).
+To investigate the effect of changing tolerances, Fig.~\ref{fig:convergence1} shows accuracy relative to the optimal solution (obtained by solving the problem with optimisation package CVX and solver SDPT3 and comparing total fuel consumption), number of iterations to completion, and computation time as a function of relative tolerance $\epsilon_\text{rel}$.
 The latter was varied while keeping other parameters constant (with $\epsilon_\text{abs}=0$, $F_\sigma = 10 ^5$, $\delta = 10 s$).
-As expected, accuracy increases as tolerance decreases but at the expense of a larger number of iterations to termination and a consequent increase in computation.
+As expected, as tolerance decreases, accuracy increases at the expense of a larger number of iterations and a consequent increase in computation.

-It is possible to decrease the tolerance even more at no additional computation cost if the ADMM algorithm is augmented with a penalty parameter update scheme as introduced in section \ref{sec:admm}.
+It is possible to reduce the tolerance without incurring additional computational cost if the ADMM algorithm is augmented with a penalty parameter update scheme as introduced in section \ref{sec:admm}.
 This is illustrated in Fig.~\ref{fig:convergence2}, which was obtained by varying the update frequency $1/F_\sigma$ while keeping other parameters constant (with $\epsilon_\text{abs}=0$, $\epsilon_\text{rel}=5 \times 10 ^{-5} $, $\delta = 10 s$).
 The number of iterations required (and consequently the computation time) decreases as the update frequency increases.
 However, this tends to decrease accuracy with respect to the CVX solution.
 The frequency update should thus be selected with care so as not to affect accuracy.